inducer/modepy/doc/index.rst

 .. module:: modepy

-:mod:`modepy` helps you create well-conditioned high-order discretizations based on simplices (i.e. triangles and tetrahedra).
+:mod:`modepy` helps you create well-behaved unstructured high-order discretizations based on simplices (i.e. triangles and tetrahedra).
 It closely follows the approach taken in the book

   Hesthaven, Jan S., and Tim Warburton.
 "Nodal Discontinuous Galerkin Methods:
   Algorithms, Analysis, and Applications".
 1st ed.
 Springer, 2007.